Yosshy-123/KAeRU-Log/.github/README.en.md

 ### 1. Set up Redis

 KAeRU Log uses **Redis** for chat logs and state management.
-Redis configuration is mandatory for production environments and the `redis-only` variant.
+Redis setup is mandatory for the production environment and the `redis-only` variant.

 Prepare Redis using one of the following methods:

 #### Using Render's Redis (Recommended)

-1. In the Render dashboard, select **New** → **Key Value**.
+1. In the Render dashboard, select **New** -> **Key Value**.
 2. Set any service name.
 3. Set **Maxmemory Policy** to **noeviction**.
-4. Select a region and choose a plan.
+4. Select a region and then a plan.
 5. After creation, note down the Redis **Internal Key Value URL**.

 #### Using an External Redis Service

-You can also use external services such as:
+External services such as the following can also be used:

 * [Upstash](https://console.upstash.com/redis)
 * [Redis Cloud](https://cloud.redis.io/#/databases)

 In either case, obtain the **Redis connection URL**.

-### 2. Deploy the Application
+### 2. Deploy the Main Application

-Deploy the application using Render.
+Deploy the main application using Render.

-1. In the Render dashboard, select **New** → **Web Service**.
+1. In the Render dashboard, select **New** -> **Web Service**.
-2. Set the GitHub repository to `https://github.com/Yosshy-123/KAeRU-Log.git`.
+2. Set `https://github.com/Yosshy-123/KAeRU-Log.git` as the GitHub repository.
 3. Set any service name.
-4. Select a region and choose a plan.
+4. Select a region and then a plan.
 5. Set the **Environment** to Node (v22+).
-6. Configure the **Build Command**.
+6. Set the **Build Command**.

 ```bash
 npm install
 ```

-7. Configure the **Start Command**.
+7. Set the **Start Command**.

 ```bash
 npm start